m00nlight/m00nlight.github.io/_posts/2018-11-18-prolog-clpfd-solve-killer-sudoku-and-greater-killer-sudoku.md

 ```

 So we only need to pass the additional cages' information and their corresponding
 sum information, and build the constraint relation for them.
-It is only aroud 10
+It is only around 10
 lines more code than the standard [Sudoku][3] solver, and we can already solve
 every killer sudoku in Prolog now.